chchch/SanskritDictionaries/README.md

 # Sanskrit Dictionaries
-These Sanskrit dictionaries are based on files provided by [GRETIL](http://gretil.sub.uni-goettingen.de/gret_utf.htm).
+These Sanskrit dictionaries are based on files provided by [GRETIL](http://gretil.sub.uni-goettingen.de/gretil.html#Dictionaries).
 They have been convered to slob format, which can be used with dictionary software such as [Aard2](https://aarddict.org/) or [GoldenDict](https://goldendict.org/).

 ## Dictionaries included

 * Apte: The Practical Sanskrit-English Dictionary (input by Cologne Digital Sanskrit Lexicon)
+* Aufrecht (1962): Catalogus Catalogorum
 * Benfey: A Sanskrit-English Dictionary (input by Cologne Digital Sanskrit Lexicon)
 * Bhattacarya: Vacaspatyam (input by Cologne Digital Sanskrit Lexicon)
 * Böhtlingk: Kleines Petersburger Wörterbuch (input by Cologne Digital Sanskrit Lexicon)